teleivo/cs143/assignments/PA3J/README.md

 ## TODO

-* finish method
+* test all expressions so far once method is in
+  * make sure precedence and associativity are correct

+> The precedence of infix binary and prefix unary operations, from highest to lowest, is given by the following table:

+.
+@
+~
+isvoid
+* /
++ -
+<= < =
+not
+<-

+> All binary operations are left-associative, with the exception of assignment, which is right-associative, and the three comparison operations, which do not associate.

 * continue with expressions starting with let
-* test all expressions so far once method is in

 * think about error handling in constructs I can currently parse